codewithshadman/blog/_posts/2020-01-11-cqrs-design-pattern-csharp.md

 tags: [Csharp Design Patterns]
 class: post-template
 subclass: 'post design-patterns'
-title: CQRS
+title: CQRS Design Pattern C#
-description: CQRS is a simple pattern that strictly segregates the responsibility of handling command input into an autonomous system from the responsibility of handling side-effect-free query/read access on the same system.
+description: CQRS design pattern C# is a simple pattern that strictly segregates the responsibility of handling command input into an autonomous system from the responsibility of handling side-effect-free query/read access on the same system.
 cover: "assets/images/cqrs.jpg"
 date: Sat Mar 14 00:00:00 2020
 last_modified_at: Sat Mar 14 11:47:56 2020
 author: shadman_kudchikar
 comments: true

+redirect_from:
+  - /cqrs/
 ---

-CQRS is a simple pattern that strictly segregates the responsibility of handling command input into an autonomous system from the responsibility of handling side-effect-free query/read access on the same system.
+CQRS design pattern in C# is a simple pattern that strictly segregates the responsibility of handling command input into an autonomous system from the responsibility of handling side-effect-free query/read access on the same system.

 If you are familiar with Domain-Driven Design, you've most likely heard about, Command-Query Responsibility Segregation (CQRS).
 Though the CQRS pattern is well-known, there are still a lot of misconceptions around this pattern, especially when it comes to applying it in real-world software projects.

 In this article, you will learn exactly what CQRS is, the principles behind it, and the benefits it can provide for your project.

 We will see a detailed, step-by-step process of implementing this pattern in practice using a sample project we'll be working on.
-This project will be close to what you can see in the real world, and I will explain each step on the way to implement CQRS in great detail.
+This project will be close to what you can see in the real world, and I will explain each step on the way to implement CQRS design pattern in C#.

 ## Contents